UPDATE MARCH 2021:

 For those whose death is reasonably foreseeable, Bill C-7

-is removing some key safeguards that were established in 2016, such as a 10-day reflection period between the request and the hastened death, and the requirement that a person is able to consent at the time of the hastened death.
+also removed some key safeguards that were established in 2016, such as a 10-day reflection period between the request and the hastened death, and the requirement that a person is able to consent at the time of the hastened death in certain circumstances.
 The bill also sets additional conditions for hastened death for those who are not dying.

-explains.
-The EFC encourages supporters to express your concern for vulnerable Canadians, such as individuals with disabilities.
+The EFC encourages supporters to express your concern for vulnerable Canadians, such as individuals with disabilities, to your MP and Provincial Senators.

 - Open letter opposing Bill C-7 signed by more than 100 disabilities groups as well as the EFC (Feb.
 23)